128technology/docs/docs/cli_reference.md

 #### Description

-The _show bgp_ command and associated subcommands display information about the state of the BGP process on the 128T router.
+The _show bgp_ command and associated subcommands display information about the state of the BGP process on the SSR router.
 Each of these subcommands will be described in more detail in the sections that follow.

 #### Example